LOADING ...

 But I wondered us.

-In perfect design, where do we fit?
+In this perfect design, where do we

 Which piece of the are we?

-And lines from one to the next.
+And drew from one to the next.

 We are Atlas.